 The information set forth above is a summary only and does not purport to be complete.
-In addition, the information is based upon current Federal income tax rules and therefore is subject to change when those rules change.
-Moreover, because the tax consequences to any recipient may depend on his particular situation, each recipient should consult his tax adviser as to the Federal, state, local and other tax consequences of the grant or exercise of an award or the disposition of stock acquired as a result of an award.
+In addition, the information is based upon current U.S. federal income tax rules and therefore is subject to change when those rules change.
+Moreover, because the tax consequences to any recipient may depend on his or her particular situation, each recipient should consult his or her tax adviser as to the Federal, state, local and other tax consequences of the grant or exercise of an award or the disposition of stock acquired as a result of an award.

-Proposal Three requires the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote.
+Proposal Four requires the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote.

 The Board of Directors recommends that stockholders vote "For" the proposal to amend the Plan.
-Unless otherwise specified, the enclosed proxy will be voted "For" approval of Proposal Three.
+Unless otherwise specified, the enclosed proxy will be voted "For" approval of Proposal Four.

-PROPOSAL FOUR - RATIFICATION OF INDEPENDENT ACCOUNTING FIRM
+PROPOSAL FIVE - RATIFICATION OF INDEPENDENT ACCOUNTING FIRM